CSE321-Fall2021/cse321-portfolio-kgstock716/Project 2/README.md

 ----------
 Things Declared
 ----------
-volatile int x which is currently used for testing ISRs. int row counter. int accumulator for the timer value.
+volatile char x which is currently used for testing ISRs. int row counter. int accumulator for the timer value.
 4 InterruptIn: one for each column of the keypad using pins PC8-11.